isomerpages/sndgo-corp/_community/Contribute to Smart Nation/Smart Nation Ambassadors.md

 ![Smart Nation Ambassdors](/images/community/sna/sna-grp.jpg)

 Be sure to read our&nbsp;[FAQs](https://www.smartnation.gov.sg/community/smart-nation-ambassadors/faq)&nbsp;to clear up any questions or concerns you may have.
-If you have an exciting idea on how we can help each other in this digital journey, please write to us at&nbsp;[ambassadors@smartnation.gov.sg](mailto:ambassadors@smartnation.gov.sg).
+If you have an exciting idea on how we can help each other in this digital journey, please write to us at&nbsp;[smart_nation@mddi.gov.sg](mailto:smart_nation@mddi.gov.sg).
 We want to hear from you!

 For more updates on Smart Nation events,&nbsp;[follow us on Telegram](https://t.me/SmartNationAmbassadors).